snltd/SexyMF/README.md

 To view logs, a user must have the `logview` authorization.
 If this is not the case, requests will be refused with a 403 error.

+### Importing a Service Manifest

+You can upload raw XML service manifests to SexyMF, and it will import them into the SMF repository.

+    $ svccfg import manifest.xml
+	POST filedate=@manifest.xml /smf/@/svccfg/import HTTP/1.1

+If the file you upload is not a valid manifest, or it fails to import for some other reason, you will get 409 error and the message `manifest did not import`.
+Successfully importing a manifest returns `Command complete`, and a 200 code.

+SexyMF does no checks to see if it is overwriting an existing manifest.

 ### Exporting a Service Manifest, Profile, or Archive